Center and Scale Prediction: Anchor-free Approach for Pedestrian and Face Detection: Experiments

-To demonstrate the effectiveness of the proposed method, we evaluate it on several challenging benchmarks, including pedestrian detection and face detection.
+We evaluate our approach on two tasks, including pedestrian detection and face detection.

-For pedestrian detection, we choose two of the largest pedestrian detection benchmarks, i.e. Caltech \cite{dollar2012pedestrian} and CityPersons \cite{zhang2017citypersons}.
-Caltech comprises approximately 2.5 hours of autodriving video with extensively labelled bounding boxes.
-Following \cite{zhang2017citypersons,mao2017can,wang2017repulsion,Liu_2018_ECCV,Zhang_2018_ECCV}, we use the training data augmented by 10 folds (42782 frames) and test on the 4024 frames in the standard test set, all experiments are conducted on the new annotations provided by \cite{zhang2016far}.
-CityPersons is a more challenging large-scale pedestrian detection dataset with various occlusion levels.
+For pedestrian detection, we choose two of the largest benchmark datasets: Caltech \cite{dollar2012pedestrian} and CityPersons \cite{zhang2017citypersons}.
+The Caltech dataset contains approximately 2.5 hours of autodriving video with extensively labelled bounding boxes.
+Following \cite{zhang2017citypersons,mao2017can,wang2017repulsion,Liu_2018_ECCV,Zhang_2018_ECCV}, we use the training data augmented by 10 folds (42782 frames) and the standard test set with 4024 frames, evaluation results are reported based on the new annotations provided by \cite{zhang2016far}.
+The CityPersons dataset is a more challenging benchmark with various occlusion levels.
 We train the models on the official training set with 2975 images and test on the validation set with 500 images.
-One reason we choose these two datasets lies in that they provide bounding boxes via central body line annotation and normalized aspect ratio, this annotation procedure is helpful to ensure the boxes align well with the centers of pedestrians.
-Evaluation follows the standard Caltech evaluation metric \cite{dollar2012pedestrian}, that is log-average Miss Rate over False Positive Per Image (FPPI) ranging in [$10^{-2}$, $10^{0}$] (denoted as $MR^{-2}$).
-Tests are only applied on the original image size without enlarging for speed consideration.
+Evaluation follows the standard Caltech evaluation metric \cite{dollar2012pedestrian}, that is log-average Miss Rate (MR) over False Positive Per Image (FPPI) ranging in [$10^{-2}$, $10^{0}$] (denoted as $MR^{-2}$).

-For face detection, we choose one of the most challenging face detection benchmark, i.e. WiderFace \cite{yang2016wider}, which contains 32203 images and 393703 annotated face bounding boxes with variations in pose, scale, aspect ratio, occlusion and illumination conditions.
-The main reason we choose this dataset is due to its large variability of aspect ratios and occlusions.
-The dataset is split into 40\%, 10\% and 50\% for training, validation and testing, respectively, and defines three levels of difficulty by the detection rate of EdgeBox \cite{zitnick2014edge}: Easy, Medium and Hard.
-Similar to other state-of-the-art face detectors, the proposed CSP is only trained on the training subset while tested on both validation and testing subsets.
-Evaluation follows the official evaluation metric that is the Average Precision (AP).
+For face detection, we choose one of the most challenging face detection benchmark, i.e. WiderFace \cite{yang2016wider}.
+The main reason we choose this dataset is due to its large variability of scale, aspect ratios, illumination and occlusions.
+The dataset defines three levels of difficulty: Easy, Medium and Hard by the detection rate of EdgeBox \cite{zitnick2014edge}.
+We train the proposed CSP merely on the training subset and test on both validation and testing subsets by the Average Precision (AP).

-We conduct the ablative study on the Caltech dataset, and compare the proposed CSP detector with the state of the arts on all the above benchmarks.
+We first conduct the ablative study on the Caltech dataset, and then compare the proposed CSP detector with the state of the arts on all the above benchmarks.